opengeo-tech/GeoPicker/README.md

 # Architecture

-The repository has 3 independent npm packages:
+The repository has 3 independent npm packages, linked as [npm workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) from the root `package.json`:

 - `lib/` core logic defining utils and GDAL bindings
-- `cli/` standalone CLI (`bin/geopicker-cli`) for dataset get/set, config validation and other side operations
+- `cli/` standalone CLI (`cli/bin/geopicker-cli`) for dataset get/set, config validation and other side operations; declared as a dependency of `server/` and installed by npm as the `geopicker` command
 - `server/` a standard Fastify HTTP server defining routes, plugins and schemas for the API Rest endpoints
 - `index.html` demo page with LeafletJs map that demostrates the usage of the API Rest endpoints